Vaginal tears and cuts can occur for various reasons. These include sexual activity and hair removal.

-Minor vaginal wounds are usually harmless, but they may cause mild pain and discomfort for a day or two before they heal, particularly during urination and bathing or showering.
-Some minor cuts or tears may also bleed lightly for a short period.
+Minor vaginal wounds are usually harmless.
+However, they may cause mild pain and discomfort for 1–2 days before they heal, particularly during urination and bathing or showering.
+Some minor cuts or tears may also bleed lightly for a short time.

 More severe cuts or tears can require medical attention, especially those that are deep, will not stop bleeding, or do not heal with proper self-care.